faenrandir/a_careful_examination/documents/how_those_who_leave_are_viewed.md

 *Note: This statement has not been reproduced in any LDS teaching material, or echoed by any other leader, to date.*

+Dieter Uchtdorf.
+General Conference, Oct, 2013.
+[Come, Join with Us](https://www.lds.org/general-conference/2013/10/come-join-with-us?lang=eng)

 ## Negative statements about those who leave

+*People who leave the LDS Church...*

-### One only loses testimony by listening to the evil one
+### have been listening to the promptings of Satan

 > One loses his testimony only by listening to the promptings of the evil one, and Satan’s goal is not complete when a person leaves the Church, but when he comes out in open rebellion against it.

 Glenn L. Pace, [April General Conference 1989](https://www.lds.org/general-conference/1989/04/follow-the-prophet?lang=eng&_r=1)

-### When you leave you do it because you are following Satan
+### become servants of Satan

 > Daniel Tyler recalled: "Soon after the Prophet's arrival in Commerce (afterwards Nauvoo) from Missouri prison, Brother Isaac Behunin and myself made him a visit at his residence.
 His persecutions were the topic of conversation.
 He repeated many false, inconsistent and contradictory statements made by apostates, frightened members of the Church and outsiders.
 He also told how most of the officials who would fain have taken his life, when he was arrested, turned in his favor on forming his acquaintance.
 He laid the burden of the blame on false brethren. ...